Blaizenheart/S2FinalTry10/README.md

 > Sylvie averts her gaze everytime you try to look at her, Henry has a blank expression plastered onto his face,
 > and Everest... looks rather unaffected by the loss of Dain.

-> "What's wrong with you?\" Amidst her tears, Saltine suddenly lashes out at Everest.
+> "What's wrong with you?"
+Amidst her tears, Saltine suddenly lashes out at Everest.

-> "Hm?\" Everest responds nonchalantly.
+> "Hm?"
+Everest responds nonchalantly.

 > "You're the worst, Everest," Saltine grits her teeth.
 "Don't you know that he... nevermind.
 You would never understand."
 > You can't help but wonder if this was the correct decision.
 Was there even a right decision, to begin with?
 As soon as